 For most South Indians, Curd Rice is the customary end to every lunch and dinner meal.
 We can indulge in the spiciest of all dishes, but we like to end the meal with something that is easy and light on our stomach.
 It aids in digestion, cools off any revolt that is happening in there as a result of spicy foods and gives us the much needed calcium and protein.

 People make it to suit their taste buds.
-Some even add dry fruits and nuts or pomegranate to the rice.
-Since I wanted to avoid the sweetness in the Curd Rice, I didn’t add any.
-You can tailor it to suit your palate.
+Some even add dry fruits and nuts or pomegranate to the rice which is completely optional.

 South Indian Curd Rice Recipe | Thayir Sadam / Daddojanam / Perugannam